• facebook

 4. Anonymous Sharing – data can be shared with anyone via a link.

-Sharing files externally in Office 365 is nearly identical to sharing data internally.
-The key distinction lies in the need for precautionary measures when sharing externally to safeguard your organization’s data.
+Sharing files externally in Office 365 is almost similar to sharing data internally.
+The only difference is that you need to take preventive measures while sharing externally to ensure that your organization’s data is secure.

 Some of the preventive measures you should focus on while sharing data externally in Office 365 includes: